Accounting Cost-Volume-Profit Analysis

 Fixed Costs + Profits

-Using the above formula, we can calculate how many units should be sold to generate $30,000 in profits for Friends Corporation:
+Using this formula, we can calculate how many units should be sold to generate $30,000 in profits for Friends Company:

 Unit Sales =